fgiovannetti/lift/README.md

-# LIFT
+# LIFT: Linked data from TEI

-Linked data from TEI: Extract, visualize, download RDF triples from your TEI/XML document
+LIFT is a Python-based tool for transforming your TEI XML edition into a knowledge graph, ready for publication as linked open data on the web.
+LIFT comes with a thorough documentation, designed to help you understand and reuse the methodology and technology behind the tool.

 ## Contact
-For any queries please open a GitHub issue.
+For problems or queries please open a GitHub issue.